 I’ve spent my life searching for opportunities to learn and expand my knowledge, from writing book reports on summer vacation in elementary school, to taking online courses to teach myself new skills between my post-secondary degrees.
 Now, I’m a PhD student studying the ways disabled youth use social media as a tool for connection and community-building.

 I have written two major research papers: an undergraduate thesis titled “Beyond the Frame: How Creative Spaces Can Benefit Disabled Children” which focused on using arts-based spaces as inclusive environments, and my master’s thesis, “Exploring the Development of Identity and Community Amongst Disabled Youth on Instagram“ which presented Instagram as a platform for disabled youth to build community and foster their own identity.
 An adapted version of my master’s work was published in February 2022 in The Review of Disability Studies special issue on Film and Media.

 I am currently in the coursework phase of my PhD, having completed coursework in spring 2022.
 However, my research for my upcoming dissertation will likely continue to explore the use of technology as a tool for social connections by disabled youth.
 I am particularly interested in social media representations of disability, and the changing accessibility landscape for disabled students due to COVID-19.

 A LITTLE MORE ABOUT ME:

-- PhD student in the Communication and Culture Program at York University in Toronto, Canada
+- PhD student in the Communication and Culture Program at York University and X University in Toronto, Canada

 - Brock University alum